JUVENILE PROBATION OFFICER

 $32 per hour

-Parsons is seeking a Sr. Social Scientist based in Miami, Florida.
-This role entails applying social and behavioral science expertise to support Operations in the Information Environment and Irregular Warfare.
-Successful candidates will provide insights through research...- Barry University in Miami invites applications for the Assistant/Associate Professor of Social Work position.
+Greenlife Healthcare Staffing is seeking a Clinical Social Worker Health Care Facility Surveyor in Miami, Florida.
+The role involves supporting quality improvement consulting services and requires a Master's in Social Work, CMS certification, and at least two years of experience...Full time- Barry University in Miami invites applications for the Assistant/Associate Professor of Social Work position.
 This role emphasizes high-quality instruction, mentorship, and curriculum development in BSW, MSW, and DSW programs.
 Candidates must hold an MSW from a CSWE-accredited...

 - A growing outreach agency in Miami is looking for a Business Development and Sales Assistant.
 In this full-time, entry-level role, you'll engage with the public at pop-up events to raise awareness for nonprofit partners.
 This position offers a fun team environment, competitive...Full time